PrincetonUniversity/PsyNeuLink/README.md

          11) instantiate_execute_method
              - instantiate params[kwExecuteMethod] if present and assign to self.executeMethod
              - else, instantiate self.execute; if it is not implemented, raise exception
-             - call execute method to determine its output and type, and assign to self.executeMethodOutputDefault and self.executeMethodOutputType
+             - call execute method to determine its output and type and assign to self.value
          12) instantiate_attributes_after_execute_method: stub for subclasses

      B) Process: